Devpursuit/lesson-node-setup/README.md

-# 🚀 Lesson 1: Set Up Node.js and npm
+# 🚀 Set Up Node.js and npm

 Welcome to your Node.js journey!
 In this second activity, you'll learn how to get Node and npm working inside your Gitpod workspace.